WordPress Post List

-The best way to display WordPress posts in your app is with a post list page.
-These grab content from your site via the WP-API, they can be cached for offline, and add additional features like favoriting.
+The best way to display WordPress posts in your app is with a post list.
+These grab content from your site via the WP-API, and they can be cached for offline.

 Note: API based content does not support custom plugins

 For example, display a list of posts or pages from your WordPress site.
 You can also display custom post type content, such as books, products, or speakers.
 This content is stored for offline use after viewing, and is typically faster than an iframe page.

 Limitations of List Pages